EduardCarmocanu/inato-technical-test/README.md

 Modules represent domains and they encompass the related object while dividing the application in larger significant areas focused on a certain problem.
 One example of such module is the trials module found under `/packages/api/src/trials`

 ### Controllers
 Controllers are responsible for processing input.
-For the API this can be processing requests made for certain endpoints and for the CLI is can be processing command (and arguments) inputs
+For the API this can be processing requests made for certain endpoints and for the CLI this can be processing command (and arguments) inputs

 ### Services
 Services define business logic related to a domain.
-For example computing if a trials is ongoing in our case
+For example computing if a trial is ongoing in our case

 ### Repositories
 Repositories provide an abstraction layer for accessing data sources such as a database, api, or in our case, simply requiring a json file